 Where to Have a Fun Group Dinner for Less Than $50 Per Person

-11 great BYOB spots in Philly that will impress your friends (without them having to spend a ton of money).
+14 great spots in Philly that will impress your friends (without them having to spend a ton of money).

 Kamayan dinner at Perla / Photograph by Jason Varney

 We all know the feeling of finding the perfect restaurant for five-to-eight people who have varying budgets.
-Whether it’s a birthday, a family dinner, or a random assortment of friends, choosing an affordable option that excites everyone can get stressful.
-But don’t just throw in the towel and order pizza to your tiny living room.
-Use this list: it has a variety of spots around Philly where you can reserve a table within a couple of days of your outing, order generously when you’re there, and leave knowing everyone will be reasonably impressed with your restaurant-choosing skills.
+Whether it’s a birthday, a family dinner or a random assortment of friends, choosing an affordable option that excites everyone can get stressful.
+But don’t just throw in the towel and order pizza to be delivered to your tiny living room.
+Use this list: it has a variety of spots around Philly where you can reserve a table within a couple of days of your outing, order generously when you’re there and leave knowing everyone will be reasonably impressed with your restaurant-choosing skills.

-Affordability is, of course, all in the eye of the credit-card holder, but the majority of these spots will come in under $40 per person.
-And yes, the glory of the Philly BYOB is on full display here.
+Affordability is, of course, all in the eye of the credit card holder, but the majority of these spots will come in under $50 per person.
 Go forth and enjoy your big group dinner.

 Perla, East Passyunk